raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 	- Earth: A replication of the "Initialization" screen; a spinning globe in a starfield.
 	- Temp.
 Focus: A lower-power display that brings the temperature front-and-center.
 	- Clock Focus: A second low-power display that shows the current console time in large text.
+	- Analog: A recreation of the Playdate's analog clock screen, with weather info.
+	- Flip Clock: A stylized design that emulates a retro flippy-flappy flip clock.
+	- Terminal: A retro design that looks like a computer terminal.
+Try mashing buttons!
 	- Custom Img.: If the console detects a 400x240 <span class="code-span">.pdi</span>-converted image (no transparency) in <span class="code-span">Data/wtf.rae.cloudburst/images/custom.pdi</span>, you can use this image as your wallpaper.
+- D-pad (The Fold™): Determines the direction of scrolling when using the d-pad to control The Fold™.
+- Smooth animations: Choose whether the main weather screen should update at a full refresh rate of 30 FPS, or a lower-power 5 FPS.
+"On Power" will only enable smooth frame rate if the Playdate is plugged in to a power source.
-- Invert display: choose whether the display should be inverted.
+- Invert display: Choose whether the display should be inverted.
 "On noons" will flip between them automatically — non-inverted from midnight to noon, and inverted from noon to midnight.
+- ?

 # On-line Capability